creative-singh/homework/README.md

 # Homework

-Here I'll push the coding homework I give to the students
+Here I'll push the coding homework/assignments, I give to the students on weekly basis.